 |The Raging Storm|

-A Vision of Shadows is my favorite series since the Prophecies Begin, and yet at the same time, the most disappointing series since Omen of the Stars.
+A Vision of Shadows was one of my favorite arcs, and yet at the same time, the most disappointing series since Omen of the Stars.
 It’s a rollercoaster of incredibly high highs, and extremely disappointing lows.
 This series explodes with intense drama, character moments, and a true sense of loss, only to fizzle out into seemingly nothing by the end, a sign that this story could’ve have been told with either less books or more points of view.

 The beginning of A Vision of Shadows shows so much potential.
 Alderheart (Alderpaw at the beginning) is the first main protagonist of this series.
 The first book, the Apprentice’s Quest, is a refreshing one character POV all told from his perspective.
 I was immediately attached to Alderheart’s shy personality, and bonds with his dad and Sandstorm.
 It was exciting that this young apprentice was going to re-introduce Skyclan into the main series through his visions, and eventual quest.
 I loved the supporting characters, especially the little shit that is Needletail.
 Emotional moments really packed a punch.
 Sandstorm’s premature death felt like a real loss to the quest, and to Alderheart himself.
 That, coupled with the fact that Skyclan had already fallen by the time Alderheart arrived, really adds to the intrigue.
 The final moments of Needletail and Alderheart bringing Twigbranch and Violetshine back to the clans really finalizes this interesting set up.